 It’s definitely a dilemma and sometimes a tough one to resolve.
-Should you sell or rent your townhouse in Nashville?
+Should you sell or rent your townhouse in Franklin, Nashville, or Brentwood?

 There is, of course, no one best across-the-board answer for every townhouse owner and every situation.
 Everyone’s situation, requirements, and expectations are unique.
 So we offer below some questions you can ask yourself to determine what’s best for you.

-Should You Sell or Rent Your Townhouse in Nashville?
+Should You Sell or Rent Your Townhouse in Franklin, Nashville, or Brentwood?

 Will it produce cash flow?

-The first step in answering “Should you sell or rent your townhouse in Nashville?” is listening to what the math tells you.
+The first step in answering “Should you sell or rent your townhouse in Franklin, Nashville, or Brentwood?” is listening to what the math tells you.
 If you’re considering renting, you absolutely must determine whether the property will produce a positive cash flow.

 After you deduct all the monthly expenses from the rental payments, will there be money left over?
 Be sure to take into account all the expenses – utilities, mortgage payments, taxes, insurance, management costs, vacancy costs, repairs, HOA dues, and any others.
 If, after doing this math, you see that you’ll realize only a very small profit or could be facing a loss, then selling is probably your better option.